belanello/RepData_PeerAssessment1/PA1_template.md

 ```

 2.Devise a strategy for filling in all of the missing values in the dataset.
--- I filled NAs with the mean value for the each interval that were already calculated previously.
+-- I filled NAs with the mean value for the each interval that were calculated previously.

 ```r